mikehentges/thermostat-pi/readme.md

 - **End-User UI** – We need a way to control the thermostat and see its current state.
 This UI interacts with the application via HTTP to get/set data.
 It also can retrieve historical data from the cloud for display.

 I’m still fiddling with things and working on a GUI client.
 But for now, it works!

+## License

+Licensed under either of Apache License, Version 2.0 or MIT license at your option.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this application by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.